Dime Will Tell may be compensated if you click on a link on this page.

 Online Shopping Cash Back Apps

-How Paribus works is: you buy an item that is on one of the stores they support (like Amazon, Walmart, Nordstrom, and more).
+How Capital One Shopping works is: you buy an item that is on one of the stores they support (like Amazon, Walmart, Nordstrom, and more).
 Then, if the price drops on their website, they reach out on your behalf and get you the difference back.

 This price change could be the next day, or a month later.
-No matter what, Paribus is always working for you to monitor price changes and reaching out on your behalf in the case the price goes down to get you money back.
+No matter what, Capital One Shopping is always working for you to monitor price changes and reaching out on your behalf in the case the price goes down to get you money back.

 Best part?
 It’s entirely free.
-Since they’ve been bought by Capital One, they charge nothing and send you 100% of what you get back.
+They charge nothing and send you 100% of what you get back.
 You can’t get better than that.

 13. Ebates ($10 Signup Bonus)